tytydraco/yessleep/out/Our_Friends_Secret_Is_Deadlier_Than_We_Thought.md

 My heart raced with fear, surely it wasn’t Jude.
 He was passed out when I left, he wouldn’t be up for an hour at the least.
 The air turned frighteningly cold which nipped at my skin.
 I looked around hoping to see something, but all I saw was darkness.

-I heard my floorboards creak behind me and felt a warm breathe breathe against my neck.
-O froze up with fear.
+I heard my floorboards creak behind me and felt warm air breathe against my neck.
+I froze up with fear.

 “I told you, I’d silence you all permanently,” Jude’s disembodied voice said.